John Cena: Personal life

+Relationships

+Cena was in a romantic relationship with fellow wrestler Mickie James from 2007 to 2008, which was incorporated by WWE into an on-screen storyline.
 While promoting his 2009 film 12 Rounds, Cena announced his engagement to Elizabeth Huberdeau.
 They were married on July 11, 2009.
 Cena filed for divorce on May 1, 2012, which was finalized on July 18.
-Later that year, he began dating fellow wrestler Nikki Bella.
-They became engaged on April 2, 2017, when Cena proposed to her at WrestleMania 33, but ended their relationship in April 2018; they had been planning to marry the following month, on May 5.
+Later in 2012, Cena began dating fellow wrestler Nikki Bella.
+They became engaged on April 2, 2017, when Cena proposed to her at WrestleMania 33, but ended their relationship in April 2018; they had been planning to marry on May 5.
 Cena began dating engineer Shay Shariatzadeh in early 2019, and they were married on October 12, 2020, in a private ceremony in Tampa, Florida.
 The two had met during the production of Cena's 2019 film Playing with Fire, which was filmed in Vancouver, where Shariatzadeh was working.

-Cena started learning Mandarin Chinese in 2016 to help the WWE expand its reach, and he spoke in Mandarin at a press conference in China.